raymondturrisi/csf202-summer2021/labs/lab06/README.md

 **Step 1.12** cd into the `/mnt` directory

-**Step 1.13** List all of the files / directories at this current directory.

 <img src="images/fig3.png" width="600px">

+**Step 1.13** cd into the `grub` directory and list all of the files / directories at this current directory.

 Now, we are going to edit the menu.lst grub loader file with the terminal text editor tool `vi`.